eoinkelly/notes/wasm/webassembly.md

 ## Reasons why wasm could be great

-* being able to call seamlessly between modules written in different languages would be an amazing step forward
+* Being able to call seamlessly between modules written in different languages would be an amazing step forward
+    * Is this going to be seamless in practice?
+Rust and C will likely work well but will a golang GC in one module play nicely with a python GC in a another module?
 * ++ if a platform supports wasm, you can write the code in anything which supports it
   * -- realistically for near future that will be a compiled lang (Rust, C, C++ ?go)
   * ++ they are working on making JS run well as wasm but it will always probably be slower than straight node but might be worth it for the security benefits
 * wasm code is the most sandboxed you can make 3rd party code
 * if the container ecosystem can use wasm processes as a drop in replacement for containers (keeping the config the same for both e.g. similar yaml in k8s and docker desktop) then wasm "containers" just become a 1)more sandboxed, 2) faster startup (depends), 3) cross-platform alternative to a natively compiled workload
 * "serverless without a cold boot problem"
-* the granular security & sandboxing could be great
+    * because wasm code is so much more dependent on the host, you can think of it as being a "business logic" plugin to the wasm runtime
+* Use cases
+    * Plugins
         * it could be the "the last plugin language you will ever need"
-* because wasm code is so much more dependent on the host, you can think of it as being a "business logic" plugin to the wasm runtime
+* Security
+    * the granular security & sandboxing could be be a big security win
+    * ??
     * the capabilities of a module are in a cryptographically signed header so can be checked even if there is no network
-  * no calling home to a central server
+    * no calling home to a central server required

 ## WASI